lezcanozarza/react-challenge/README.md

 ## Description

-So create this application so that the police are much more efficient when solving cases.
+Stolen bikes are a typical problem in Berlin. so I created this application for the police to be much more efficient when solving cases.
 With this application they can automate their processes.

 ## Things you can do